Automattic/vip-cli/docs/RELEASING.md

 ### Publishing via GitHub Actions (preferred)

 This is the preferred method for pushing out the latest release.
 The workflow runs a bunch of validations, generates a build, bump versions + tags, pushes out to npm, and bumps to the next dev version.

+Please keep in mind internal guidelines before releasing.

+To release, follow these steps:

 1. Initiate the [release process here](https://github.com/Automattic/vip-cli/actions/workflows/npm-prepare-release.yml).
 1. On the right-hand side, select "Run Workflow".